Your Gardening Guide to Grow and Care for Foxgloves

 Sow foxglove seeds directly in the garden bed in late spring or early summer.

 Lightly press the seeds into the prepared soil and cover them with a thin layer of fine soil.
-Keep the soil consistently moist throughout the germination process, which usually takes 2-3 weeks.
+Keep the soil consistently moist throughout germination, which usually takes 2-3 weeks.

 Remember, the plant will not flower until the following year.